A message from the Chairman of

 He was President of the Godiva Harriers and this 1913 photo (above) was taken with club members in the garden of The Priory Assembly Building, 11 Priory Row.
 (Now called St Michael’s House, the stairs in the background were re-modelled after WWII.)
 The cup in front of him is the Bettmann Trophy that he donated.
 He helped Harriers' members in several ways, including health insurance and employment.

+In 1914 with his wife he established the Annie Bettmann Foundation, to help young people between the ages of 18 and 40 who wished to start a business.
+I have every reason to remember this as I benefited from the Foundation’s support during my professional training.
+I understand that the Foundation ceased in 2018.
 Peace and Reconciliation.
 Sadly, the outbreak of war during Bettmann’s mayoralty gave rise to considerable anti-German feelings right across the UK.
 It was at this time in response to those feelings that the Royal family changed its name from Saxe-Coburg and Gotha to Windsor.
 Bettmann had to register with the Home Office as a German-born immigrant.
 He resigned from the Triumph board and from his Masonic Lodge.
 In November 1914 anti-German pressure from the Coventry public caused him to resign as Mayor of Coventry.

 There is a great deal of irony about his story because at the same time as he resigned, the “trusty Triumphs” were assisting the British war effort.
 At the start of the war 100 Triumph motorbikes were supplied to the British Expeditionary Force in France.
 At home Bettmann arranged for the empty Whitley Abbey House to be used by Belgian refugees.
 He organised fundraising for the Prince of Wales’ National Relief Fund, to which he personally donated £250.